ludus-leonis/FreeBeeGee/docs/datamodel.md

 : The FBG engine this *template* should work with.
 Uses [Semantic Versioning](https://semver.org/), and npm-style caret ranges to define version-x-or-higher.

 `colors`
-: A series of colors available as border-colors etc. on the table.
+: An array of (background) colors available to pieces on the table.
 Key-Value pairs with `name` and a `value` / RGB hex code.
-Minimum 1 required.
+If empty, pices can't have dynamic colors.

+`borders`
+: An (optional) series of border colors available to pieces.
+Key-Value pairs with `name` and a `value` / RGB hex code.
+If empty/missing, pices can't have dynamic colors.

 The remaining *template* properties depend on the game type.